An overview

 identifies all duplicated rows either based on all columns or those

-specified, and stores them in the report.
-In addition to the existing
+specified, and stores them in the report, where in addition to the

 -